NinjaSchoolProfessor/TradingScripts/README.md

 - [https://toslc.thinkorswim.com/center/reference/thinkScript/Constants/Color/Color-GREEN](https://toslc.thinkorswim.com/center/reference/thinkScript/Constants/Color/Color-GREEN)

 ### Trend Magic
+- Trend Magic (CCI-based) avoids noise and defines the big picture. (pair with Super Trend)
 - Trend Magic is a trend-tracking line that uses the Commodity Channel Index (CCI) to determine the market’s directional state and the Average True Range (ATR) to set a dynamic band that acts as support or resistance.
 It turns bullish (blue) when the CCI value is above zero and bearish (red) when the CCI value is below zero.
 ```
 declare upper;